-Some cancer treatments lower the amount of sex hormones in the body.
-These are oestrogen and progesterone in women and testosterone in men.
+Some cancer treatments lower the levels of sex hormones in the body.
+These include oestrogen and progesterone in women and testosterone in men.
 Low levels of sex hormones can sometimes cause mood changes.

 The causes of mood changes can be difficult to assess because many factors affect mood, especially when you have cancer.
-It is not unusual for people with cancer to feel anxious, low or irritable at times.
+It is not unusual for people with cancer to feel anxious, sad, stressed or irritable at times.

-Hormone related mood changes include feeling anxious, panicky and irritable.
-Or you may feel low, which for some people can develop into depression.
+Hormone related mood changes may include feeling anxious, panicky and irritable.
+Or you may feel very sad, which for some people can develop into depression.
 Some people may have mood swings, such as one minute feeling fine and the next feeling low, panicky, and very irritable or tearful.

 Not everyone who has hormone level changes has changes in mood.
 The mood changes may be temporary, until the hormone levels settle down.
 Or they may last for as long as you are having treatment.

 Some people are able to have hormone replacement therapy (HRT) to help control symptoms caused by low hormone levels.
-But some treatments for breast or prostate cancer aim to either stop the body producing sex hormones or block their action.
+But some treatments for breast or prostate cancer aim to stop the body producing sex hormones or to block the action of the hormones.
 If you are having that kind of treatment, unfortunately you can’t take HRT to help control your symptoms.

 There is evidence that a fall in oestrogen levels can cause mood changes in women.
 This applies whether the drop in levels is due to menopause or to cancer treatment.
 Women going through a natural menopause are at higher risk of developing depression than before or after the menopause.
 Around a quarter of women become depressed during the menopause.

-In a survey asking women about menopausal symptoms after breast cancer, more than half said they felt depressed and about a third were taking anti depressants.
-Many of the women in the survey also had other physical problems that may add to feeling low and depressed.
+In a survey asking women about menopausal symptoms after breast cancer, more than half said they felt depressed.
+About a third of them were taking anti depressants.
+Many of the women in the survey also had other physical problems that may add to feeling sad and depressed.

 In men there is conflicting evidence about whether low testosterone levels have an impact on mood changes or not.
-Some trials show that men having hormone treatment are more likely to have a low mood, including depression, but others don’t.
+Some trials show that men having hormone treatment are more likely to feel sad or depressed but other trials don’t.

-Talk to your doctor or nurse if you feel low in mood or are anxious and finding it difficult to cope.
-There are many different ways of treating low mood, including counselling and anti depressants.
+Talk to your doctor or nurse if you feel sad or anxious and are finding it difficult to cope.
+There are many different ways of treating sadness and depression, including counselling and anti depressants.